gilescope/gilescope.github.io/_posts/2018-01-11-Next-for_Rust.md

 In many ways Rust is an easy low level language to use, but compared to Java/C# the debugging experiance is well below par.

-	- We need both a robust debugger that attaches to a process every time
+	- We need a debugger that attaches to a process every time
 		- (not just half the time).
 	- We need to be able to set the next instruction pointer.
 	- We need to have first class debuging symbols for LLDB:
-		- Rust compiler generate Rust metadata not C/C++ metadata for LLDB.
+		- Rust compiler to generate Rust metadata for LLDB
+			- (Currently generates C/C++ metadata).
 		- The LLDB debuggger needs to visualise:
 			- Strings and &str
 			- Vec